Jehovah's Witnesses vs The Bible

 "Jehovah God proceeded to form the man out of dust from the ground and to blow into his nostrils the breath of life, and the man came to be a living soul."

 The Watchtower Society alleges that Jehovah God wasn't directly involved in creating the first man, rather, His involvement was indirect.
 According to them, the actual work was done by the hand of a divine being called the Word.

 "In the beginning the Word was, and the Word was with God, and the Word was a god.
 This one was in the beginning with God.
-All things came into existence through him, and apart from him not even one thing came into existence."
-(John 1:1-3)
+All things came into existence through him, and apart from him not even one thing came into existence.
+What has come into existence by means of him was life" (John 1:1-4)

 Seeing as how that's the case; then the breath of life spoken of in Gen 2:7 was blown into the first man's nostrils by the Word.
-In all respects then, we owe the beginning of the original human race to the Word just as much as we owe it to Jehovah God because both are given credit for its construction.
+In all respects then, we owe the beginning of the first human race to the Word just as much as we owe it to Jehovah God because the Bible gives both credit for its existence.

 ● 1Cor 15:45b . .The last Adam became a life-giving spirit.